 There may be required fees and permits.
 Better comply rather than being surprised and notified that you fail to acknowledge the rules.

-Things You Need to Learn on How to Tow a Tube Behind a Boat
+Things You Need to Learn

 - Let the Experienced Driver Take the Lead